prl-mushr/mushr-website/content/tutorials/first_steps.md

 {{< / highlight >}}

 ## Update Repos
 Because mushr is always updating, you may have outdated code on your image.
-To fix this just enter `~/catkin_ws/src/mushr` and pull via vcstool.
+To fix this just enter `~/colcon_ws/src/mushr` and pull via vcstool.
 For this to work, you need to give your car access to the internet.
 The easiest way to do this is by plugging an ethernet cable from an ethernet port on your home router to the car.
 If you don't have an ethernet cable, you can plug in a monitor, mouse, and keyboard into the Jetson Nano and connect the car to a wifi network.

 {{< highlight bash >}}
-$ cd ~/catkin_ws/src/mushr && vcs pull -n
+$ cd ~/colcon_ws/src/mushr && vcs pull -n
 {{< / highlight >}}

 Note: If you edited mushr source code, this will be overwritten.
 You can instead pull repos individually

 ## Configure Visualization
 Visualization is important for seeing what your car is thinking such as which trajectory it will follow or its current position in the map.
-On your laptop with rviz make sure to set your `default.rviz` to ours found in `mushr/mushr_utils/rviz/default.rviz`.
+On your laptop with rviz2 make sure to set your `default.rviz` to ours found in `mushr/mushr_utils/rviz/default.rviz`.

 {{< highlight bash >}}
-$ cp ~/catkin_ws/src/mushr/mushr_utils/rviz/default.rviz ~/.rviz/
+$ cp ~/colcon_ws/src/mushr/mushr_utils/rviz/default.rviz ~/.rviz2/
 {{< / highlight >}}

-Set the `ROS_IP` to your IP.
-Your IP can be found in a variety of ways: [Linux](https://www.howtogeek.com/howto/17012/how-to-find-your-ip-address-in-ubuntu/), [Mac](http://osxdaily.com/2010/08/08/lan-ip-address-mac/), [Windows](https://kb.netgear.com/20878/Finding-your-IP-address-without-using-the-command-prompt).

-Set `ROS_IP` with:
+Set the `ROS_DOMAIN_ID` to a unique value.
+The car and your laptop find each other automatically over DDS as long as they are on the same network and share the same `ROS_DOMAIN_ID`.
+Set the same id on both (any integer 0&ndash;101):

 {{< highlight bash >}}
-$ export ROS_IP=YOUR-IP
+$ export ROS_DOMAIN_ID=0
 {{< / highlight >}}

-Set the `ROS_MASTER_URI` to the IP of the car.

-{{< highlight bash >}}
-$ export ROS_MASTER_URI=http://10.42.0.1:11311
-{{< / highlight >}}

 You are configured!
-Wait till teleop is running to launch `rviz` on your laptop.
+Wait till teleop is running to launch `rviz2` on your laptop.

 {{< highlight bash >}}
-$ rviz
+$ rviz2
 {{< / highlight >}}

 If you get errors make sure the following are correct: